dotnet/AspNetCore.Docs/aspnet/hosting/aspnet-core-module.rst

 If you place a file with the name *app_offline.htm* at the root of a web application directory, the ASP.NET Core Module will attempt to gracefully shut-down the application and stop processing any new incoming requests.
 If the application is still running after ``shutdownTimeLimit`` number of seconds, the ASP.NET Core Module will kill the running process.

-While the *app_offline..htm* file is present, the ASP.NET Core Module will repond to all requests by sending back the contents of the *app_offline.htm* file.
+While the *app_offline.htm* file is present, the ASP.NET Core Module will respond to all requests by sending back the contents of the *app_offline.htm* file.
 Once the *app_offline.htm* file is removed, the next request loads the application, which then responds to requests.

 ASP.NET Core Module Start-up Error Page
 ---------------------------------------